Inquiries and investigations

 Investigation into the Metropolitan Police Service

-Fair financial decision-making: Section 31 Assessment of HM Treasury
+Fair financial decision-making: Section 31 Assessment report

 Inquiry into disability-related harassment